 As a member of the residential community at North Central College, students are afforded a great deal of independence.
 Along with this independence comes the responsibility of living in a community.
-The following policies, services, and procedures were designed to help create the most enjoyable, comfortable, and safe community possible.
+The following policies, services, and procedures were designed to help create the most enjoyable, inclusive, comfortable, and safe community possible.
 Failure to adhere to these guidelines and policies may result in referral to the College's Student Conduct Process.

 - A. Air Conditioning: Students are not permitted to install or use individual air-conditioning units (window units, portable units, swamp coolers, etc.) in the student's residence hall room. - B. Barbecuing: Only small personal grills may be used by students.
 Grills must be at least 15 feet away from campus buildings and attended at all times.
-Grilling is not permitted on the balconies of any apartments owned or operated by the College.
 Appropriate clean up and safe disposal of charcoal and other materials must be done as soon as possible after cooking.
 Disposing of charcoal on College lawns is strictly prohibited.
 For appropriate means to dispose of charcoal and store grills and other cooking equipment, see the Office of Residence Life.
-Flammable substances, such as lighter fluid and propane, may not be stored in residence halls. - C. Check-In and Check-Out: Before checking into a room, students are required to complete several electronic forms which include but are not limited to a Room and Board Agreement and Medical Insurance and Emergency Contact Information.
+Flammable substances, such as lighter fluid and propane, may not be stored in residence halls. - C. Check-In and Check-Out: Before checking into a room, students are required to complete several electronic forms which include but are not limited to a Food and Housing Agreement and Medical Insurance and Emergency Contact Information.
 Upon check-in a room condition report must be completed.
 Regardless of the time of year and/or the circumstances of departure, proper check-out consists of completing the express check-out form or making an appointment to check-out with a Residence Life staff member who will inspect the room, record any damages, and collect room keys.
 Improper check-out will result in a minimum \$75.00 charge, in addition to other charges that may be assessed for cleaning or damage.